 Retirement Spending & Cash Flow Planner

-Retirement spending typically does not stay flat.
-Research suggests it tends to follow a U-shape — higher in the active early years, lower in the middle years, then partially rising again with healthcare costs.
+Retirement spending typically follows a U-shape — higher in the active early years, lower in the middle years, then partially rising again with healthcare costs.
 This tool illustrates how phased spending assumptions may change long-term cash flow needs compared to the conventional flat-spending model.

 Starting Point